HomeRight ArrowEducation

 Federal Preemption Scorecard

 The central legal issue in virtually every case is whether federal law preempts state gambling regulation of prediction markets.
-Here's how courts have ruled so far at the preliminary injunction stage:
+Here's how courts have ruled so far:

 StateRulingStatus